Castlebar: GAA

 The local Gaelic football and hurling team is the Castlebar Mitchels GAA club.
 Throughout its history, the club has won over 30 Mayo Senior Football Championship titles and two Mayo Senior Hurling Championship titles.
 The club reached the All-Ireland Senior Club Football Championship final in 2014 and 2016.
 Other nearby GAA clubs include Breaffy GAA, Parke GAA, Islandeady GAA and Ballyvary Hurling Club.

 MacHale Park in Castlebar is one of the larger GAA grounds in Ireland, with a capacity of approximately 28,000.
-In the early 21st century, the Mayo county board oversaw the building of a new stand with dressing rooms and offices underneath and a plan to add fifteen extra rows of seating to the 'Albany' end.
+In the early 21st century, the Mayo county board oversaw the building of a new stand with dressing rooms and offices underneath.

 Soccer

 Local soccer teams include Castlebar Celtic F.C., which was established in 1924.
 As of 2014, it had a team playing in the Mayo Super League and a senior women's side playing in the Continental Women's National League.
 There is also a youth program which provides teams from under 10s to under 18s for boys and under 14 to under 17 for girls, as well as an under 8 academy.
 They play their home games in Celtic Park, in the centre of the town.
 Castlebar Town FC were formed in the 1970s (as Castlebar United) as an alternative to Celtic.
 Other local teams include Snugboro United, Ballyheane FC, Manulla FC and Ballyvary Blue Bombers.

+In 2023, Mayo FC was founded, in the hopes of bringing League of Ireland soccer to County Mayo.
+Based in Castlebar, the club plays its home matches at Umbro Park, a regional facility that has hosted inter-league and international underage fixtures.